To adopt your spouse or partner's child you must:

 - Once completed, your assessment will be shared in court and the court will make a decision on your suitability to adopt

 - An Adoption Order is granted, if appropriate, this makes you the child’s legal guardian.

 Adoption is a lifelong commitment and we need to be sure that it is the right option for your child.

-In order to assess your suitability we need to determine:
+In order to assess your suitability we need to determine the following.

 That your child understands what adoption means

 The child needs to know the truth about his or her birth history and relationships within the family.
 It's important that your child has a record of their early life, including photographs, documents, mementoes and details of significant people in his or her life.